- From: October 3, 2022

-Meals: We’ll start the workshop with a forgettable spaghetti dinner and pizza will be provided on another night.
+Meals: We’ll start the workshop with a forgettable spaghetti dinner.
 Each day we’ll grab a quick breakfast on the road and try to stop at one of the fun local country stores for lunch.
+On the light we light up the island, we’ll get sandwiches and have a picnic beside a relaxing pond.
 Please let me know if you have any special food considerations.

 Getting to Woodstock, Vt.: